killermosi/OXC-ModPortal/README.md

 * Comments and rating system.
 * Responsive theme for mobile users.
 * Large file uploads.
-* Deep search in archives content.
+* Deep search in archive contents.
 * Markdown for comments and descriptions.
 * Moderate comments for own mods.
 * Advanced features for administrators.